Open-Systems-Pharmacology/Oral-PBBM-Workflow/PBPK-Model/README.md

     * version [11.3](https://github.com/Open-Systems-Pharmacology/PK-Sim/releases/tag/v11.3.208)
     * version [12.0](https://github.com/Open-Systems-Pharmacology/PK-Sim/releases/tag/v12.0.440)
 * Extract the contents of the downloaded zip folder.
-* Navigate to the installation sub-folder and replace the existing PK-Sim database (`PKSimDB.sqlite`) and Dimension Factory file(`OSPSuite.Dimensions.xml`) with the corresponding files provided in this repository.
+* Navigate to the installation sub-folder and replace the existing PK-Sim database (`PKSimDB.sqlite`) and  OSP Suite dimension database (`OSPSuite.Dimensions.xml`) with the corresponding files provided in this repository.
 * Launch the upgraded beta version by double-clicking on `PK-Sim.exe`.

 ## Code of conduct